UTDNebula/nebula-api/docs/index.md

 MONGODB_URI=<insert_connection_string_here>
 ```

-To start the api server in your local environment from /nebula-api/:
+To start the api server in your local environment from /nebula-api/api/:
 ```
-go run ./api/server.go
+go run server.go
 ```